 All securities must generate regular income to qualify, and no security is ever permitted to become too large of a holding.
 Diversification is a major concern on an industry, or sector, level, but global diversification is a given with IGVSI companies.

 Risk Minimization, The Essence of Market Cycle Investment Management

 Risk is compounded by ignorance, multiplied by gimmickry, and exacerbated by emotion.
 It is halved with education, ameliorated with cost-based asset allocation, and managed with disciplined: selection quality, diversification, and income rules--- The QDI.

 Risk minimization requires the identification of what's inside a portfolio.
 Risk control requires daily decision-making.
 Risk management requires security selection from a universe of securities that meet a known set of qualitative standards.

 The Market Cycle Investment Management methodology helps to minimize financial risk:

 - It creates an intellectual "fire wall" that precludes you from investing in excessively speculative products and processes.

 - It focuses your decision making with clear rules for security selection, purchase price criteria, and profit-taking guidelines.

-- Its cost based, Working Capital Model asset allocation operating system, assures you of constantly monitoring asset allocation while increasing your base income.
+- Its cost based asset allocation keeps you goal focused while constantly increasing your base income.

-- It helps assure that poor diversification will not creep into your portfolio and that unproductive assets will be eliminated in a rational manner.
+- It assures that poor diversification will not creep into your portfolio and that unproductive assets will be eliminated in a rational manner.